azirale/databits/docs/data_complications.md

 A forward note, this text will use 'meaning' to refer to the actual real-word semantic meaning of something.
 That is the representation of some business state or real-world fact or statistic.
 The word 'value' will refer to underlying data and its type, such as a string value or instance of an object.
 The term 'raw binary' refers to the baseline 'bits' that store the 'value' itself.

 Any `code` formatting that starts with `0x` is a hexadecimal representation of raw binary, where the characters after the `x` are the number.
+Similarly `0b` prefixed code formatting is a direct binary representation.

 ## Semantics